ZorAttC/libfranka-docker/README.md

 	xhost +local:docker

-on the host machine.
+on the host machine (note that display mounting only works on Ubunut systems).

 Using the VS Code [Dev Container](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension is recommended.